pingidentity/pingdirectory-go-client/configurationapi/docs/AddTwilioOtpDeliveryMechanismRequest.md

 ### NewAddTwilioOtpDeliveryMechanismRequest

-`func NewAddTwilioOtpDeliveryMechanismRequest(mechanismName string, schemas []EnumtwilioOtpDeliveryMechanismSchemaUrn, twilioAccountSID string, phoneNumberAttributeType string, senderPhoneNumber []string, enabled bool, ) *AddTwilioOtpDeliveryMechanismRequest`
+`func NewAddTwilioOtpDeliveryMechanismRequest(mechanismName string, schemas []EnumtwilioOtpDeliveryMechanismSchemaUrn, twilioAccountSID string, senderPhoneNumber []string, enabled bool, ) *AddTwilioOtpDeliveryMechanismRequest`

 NewAddTwilioOtpDeliveryMechanismRequest instantiates a new AddTwilioOtpDeliveryMechanismRequest object This constructor will assign default values to properties that have it defined,